fbgallet/roam-extension-live-ai-assistant/README.md

 <img width="600" alt="Live AI sidebar buttons" src="https://github.com/user-attachments/assets/1bddaf8e-d9f9-452b-a048-34d4a85d323c" />

-This simple process can be still more efficient with keyboard only, using `Live AI Context menu`, a rich context menu with a search box to access any Live AI command and context definition very quicky.
+### Live AI context menu

 > [!IMPORTANT]
-> The context menu is the main entry point to Live AI, from where all features are accessible, including Chat panel, Tokens counter Query agents...
+> The context menu is the **main entry point to Live AI**, from where all features are accessible, including Chat panel, Tokens counter Query agents...
 Read the following instructions carrefuly:

+This simple process - write and get instant response in Roam blocks - can be still more efficient with keyboard only, using `Live AI Context menu`, a rich context menu with a search box to access any Live AI command and context definition very quicky.

 To open Live AI **context menu**, you can either: